kylehase/node-red-contrib-auto-reset-gate/README.md

 ## Example Flows

-### Example: Prevent race conditions
+### Example 1: Prevent accidental power off

-This flow demonstrates using the `auto-reset-gate` to prevent a user from toggling a light off if they press a light button at almost the exact same time as a motion sensor trigger.
+This flow demonstrates using the `auto-reset-gate` to fix a race condition where a user presses a light toggle button just after a motion detector turns on a light, preventing the user from turning the light off.

 1.  **Button state node:** Attach to Auto-Reset-Gate.
 1.  **Motion sensor node:** Attach to Auto-Reset-Gate and light_on node.
+(Control)
 2.  **Auto-Reset Gate Node:**
     *   `Delay`: 3000 (3 seconds)
     *   `Default State`: Open (default)